70 Lighthouse Street; Rochester, NY 14612

 Self Portrait Ellen Ruggles

 The Charlotte-Genesee Lighthouse Historical Society celebrates the local women of the Town of Greece who participated in the suffrage movement with a new exhibit and book at the museum.
-The keeper’s house and tower are open Friday, Saturday, and Sunday from 1 pm to 5 pm and group tours by appointment.

 On August 18th, 2020 we celebrate the 100th anniversary of the passage of the 19th amendment, which gave women the right to vote.
 It states: “The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex.”